LiberTEM/LiberTEM/docs/source/usage.rst

 ..  figure:: ./images/use/download-modal.png

-Also you can download jupyter notebook corresponding to the compound analysis and continue working with same parameters.
+You can also download a Jupyter notebook corresponding to the analysis and continue working with the same parameters using scripting.

 .. figure:: ./images/use/download-jupyter.png